Lissy93/dashy/docs/developing.md

 │  │  ├── SideBar.vue             # The left sidebar for the workspace view
 │  │  ├── SideBarItem.vue         # App item for the sidebar view
 │  │  ├── SideBarSection.vue      # Collapsible collection of items within workspace sidebar
-│  │  ╰── WebContent.vue          # Workspace iframe view, displays content of current app
+│  │  ├── WebContent.vue          # Workspace iframe view, displays content of current app
+│  │  ╰── WidgetView.vue          # Workspace container for displaying widgets in main content
+│  ├── Widgets                    # Directory contains all custom widget components │  │  ╰── ....                    # Too many to list, see widget docs instead
 │  ╰── Settings                   # Components relating to the quick-settings, in the top-right │     ├── AuthButtons.vue         # Logout button and other app info
 │     ├── ConfigLauncher.vue      # Icon that when clicked will launch the Configuration component